jonretting/vcdb-tool/README.md

 INFO:
 -----
 - Tested on Vcenter Appliance 5.5d and 5.5e
-- Works only on an embended local Postgre Database
+- Works only on an embended local Postgres Database
 - When using the "-p" purge option a value of "30" would delete all arvhives over 30 days old
 - Edit "vcdbt_backup_dest" variable to change backup destination path